DaliaAsh/my-pokedex/Self-Assesment-Form.md

 ## What is 1 practical way of practicing this concept to improve yourself?

+When I receive my feedback at work in the future , I will accept it whether ii is positive one or negative and focus on the negative aspects and improve them .

 # Business Awareness

 ## How would you describe Kiitos’ company culture?

+Positive curious-minded Work Culture where everyone can give his or her opinion , encourages learning also it gives me the chance to know people from different cultures .

 ## How does Kiitos make money?

+via Software development like Mobile Development and Full-stack web development, Empowering people